Structure and Curriculum

 A3: Programming and Software Technology

-In addition to the compulsory introduction to software engineering (with its team project dealing with software development), students become acquainted with concepts of advanced imperative and non-procedural programming.
-Furthermore, students can select additional modules from the subject areas of programming, compiler design and the development of human-machine interfaces.
+In addition to the compulsory introduction to software engineering (with its team project dealing with software development), students become acquainted with concepts of advanced imperative, object oriented, and functional programming.
+Furthermore, courses about artificial intelligence, web development, user interfaces, and the development of embedded systems can be selected.
 These modules aid in developing an area of focus within the degree programme.

 A4: Complex and Distributed Systems

-This module group provides students with an overview of methods and concepts used in developing complex and distributed systems.
+This module group provides students with an overview of methods and concepts used in developing mobile, complex, and distributed systems.
 This encompasses modules pertaining to data communication and the programming of such systems.
-Furthermore, students can better define a specific area of focus by choosing modules in logic, cooperative and ubiquitous systems, geographic information systems and intelligent agents.
+Furthermore, students can better define a specific area of focus by choosing modules in logic, ubiquitous systems, and internet communication.

-This module group affords students extensive opportunities to expand their knowledge base by enrolling in courses in the humanities, human sciences and education, social sciences, economics and business administration.
+This module group affords students extensive opportunities to expand their knowledge base by enrolling in courses of applied computer science, business informatics, the humanities, human sciences and education, social sciences, economics and business administration.
 Bearing in mind each module’s specific requirements, these may be chosen freely from each faculty’s respective catalogue of courses offered as bachelor’s degree subsidiary subjects but should bear some relevance to Software Systems Science.

 A7: Seminars and Projects

-Students must take a total of two seminars in the subject areas of computer science and applied computer science.
-A two-semester bachelor’s project dealing with a topic of Software Systems Science and expanding on and applying the curriculum of the A2, A3 and A4 module groups is also compulsory.
+In addition to the compulsory lab, students must take a total of two seminars and at least one project in the subject areas of computer science and applied computer science.
+At least one seminar and the project must be in the subject area of computer science.
 These courses are meant to provide a more in-depth examination of specific topics in the areas of computer science, applied computer science and information systems relating to Software Systems Science.
 These courses therefore also prepare students for working on systematically organized team projects and foster key skills such as the presentation of project results or the target-oriented execution of goal-oriented, practical projects.

 A8: Bachelor’s Thesis